 Raccoons are the largest of all the common urban pest we encounter in the wildlife removal industry.
 They're also the animal that can create the most damage in the shortest amount of time, therefore it's essential to act quickly once their presence is discovered.
 One might assume in a case like this the proper course of action would be to rush up into the attic and trap or snare the raccoon and voila, problem solved.
 This is, in fact, the least effective, safe or clean way to go about things.
+There is much more of a science behind what's involved in raccoon prevention.

 Take a look at the video below to see what kind of damage a raccoon can cause: